-Memorandum No. 102 (1960)
+Memorandum No. 15 (1961)

-Subject: Establishment of Priorities for 1963 Legislative Program.
+Subject: Establishment of Priorities for 1963 Legislative Program

-The Commission is now completing its work on the matters that will be included in its 1961 legislative program.
-The staff suggests that this is an appropriate time for the Commission to establish tentative priorities for the matters that will be included in the Commission's 1963 legislative program.
+The Commission is now able to determine the success of its 1961 legislative program.
+The staff suggests that this is an appropriate time for the Commission to establish tentative priorities for the matters that should be completed prior to the 1963 legislative session.

-The attached exhibits are included to provide helpful background information concerning scope of the topics the Commission is authorized to study (Exhibit II) and the status of each such topic (Exhibit I).
+The attached exhibits are included to provide helpful background information concerning the scope of the topics the Commission is authorized to study (Exhibit II - yellow pages) and the status of each such topic (Exhibit I - green pages).